Automotive industry by country: Egypt

 The beginnings of the Egyptian automotive industry date back to 1960.
 During the socialist era, the government pledged to transform the country from an agricultural economy to an industrial one, and the first completely Egyptian car was produced.
-The car soon went out of production, as it was unable to compete with foreign brands, especially following the end of socialism and the move toward a more liberal market.
+The car soon went out of production, as it could not compete with foreign brands, especially following the end of socialism and the move toward a more liberal market.
 It was not until 1985 that automotive giant, General Motors (GM), set up its first assembly plant in Egypt, revolutionizing the industry.

-In the more than two dozens years since, the Egyptian automotive assembly business has grown from just three plants relying on mostly imported components, to 16 businesses with 26 assembly lines, manufacturing now near 100,000 units annually of passenger cars, light commercial vehicles, trucks, and buses, as well as 300 factories that produce most automotive components (IDA's Vision for the Automotive Industry Report).
-Besides GM, giants such as BYD, BMW, Nissan, Hyundai, and Daewoo produce a majority of the models in their product lines in their factories in Egypt.
-In fact, the BMW assembly line in Egypt is the only factory outside Germany where the BMW 7 Series is produced.
+In the almost 40 years since, the Egyptian automotive assembly business has grown from just three plants relying on mostly imported components to 16 businesses with 26 assembly lines, manufacturing now nearly 100,000 units annually of passenger cars, light commercial vehicles, trucks, and buses, as well as 300 factories that produce most automotive components (IDA's Vision for the Automotive Industry Report).
+Besides GM, giants such as BYD, BMW, Nissan, Hyundai, and Daewoo produced a majority of the models in their product lines in their factories in Egypt.

-But it was not until 2004 that the Egyptian automotive market began to expand exponentially, along with the local production of both assembled cars and components.
+However, it was not until 2004 that the Egyptian automotive market began to expand exponentially, along with the local production of both assembled cars and components.
 The total production market in Egypt consisted of only 49,335 vehicles in 2004.
 This figure rose to 116,683 vehicles in 2010; a 136% increase.
 However, due to the political changes starting in 2011, production was down over 31% in 2012.
 In 2013, Egypt was the third largest car-producing market in Africa, after South Africa and Morocco.